wesley-ilia/xavier/docker/README.md

 2 - C
 3 - Java

-C win to Py, Py win to Java and Jaba win do C. <br>
+C win to Py, Py win to Java and Java win to C. <br>
 The application was containerized in an environment with Python 3.9

 ## Features ##